LinsAbadia/AAC/README.md

-# AAC
+# Welcome!

-a 'open-source, cross-platform' Augmentative &amp; Alternative Communication (AAC) app for a mobile phone
+an 'open-source, cross-platform' Augmentative &amp; Alternative Communication (AAC) app for a mobile phone.